n2diving/rspec-capybara-docker-grid/README.md

 $ bin/start
 ```

-Execute the tests with Nightwatch:
+Execute the tests with Rspec and Capybara from inside the `testrunner` container:

 ```sh
 $ bin/test